manwar/python-guide/introduction-to-python.md

     sex = male
     location = London

-There is another wa you can fetch each item in the dictionary by calling `items()` method as below:
+There is another way you can fetch each item in the dictionary by calling `items()` method as below:

     for k,v in users.items():
         print(f'{k} = {v}')